 The mind is a strange thing, when you are stuck in pressure, doing your daily work, my mind actually works well – but it will not generate my most creative ideas.
 But five minutes of relaxation, something out of the ordinary, and BOOM.

-Having these kind of ideas motivates me for a full day each time.
+Having these kinds of ideas motivates me for a full day each time.

 Granted, some of these ideas are crap.
 I actually got the idea for writing this article when I got my time to relax.
 I will leave it up to you to decide whether that was a good idea.